S-Abdelnabi/awt/README.md

 ## Acknowledgement ##

-- We thank the authors of [InferSent](https://github.com/facebookresearch/InferSent), [sentence-transformer](https://github.com/UKPLab/sentence-transformers), and [AWD-LSTM](https://github.com/salesforce/awd-lstm-lm) for their repositories.
+- We thank the authors of [InferSent](https://github.com/facebookresearch/InferSent), [sentence-transformer](https://github.com/UKPLab/sentence-transformers), and [AWD-LSTM](https://github.com/salesforce/awd-lstm-lm) for their repositories and pre-trained models which we use in our training and experiments.
 We acknowledge [AWD-LSTM](https://github.com/salesforce/awd-lstm-lm) as we use their dataset and parts of our code were modified from theirs.

 - - -